obiohaa/ansible-config-mgt/README.md

 ![updated structure](./images/updated%20structure.PNG)

 ** --THE END**
-this has been good i mean it. i know u do and i do too
+this has been good i mean it. i know u do and i do too and i too